1979 Hardie-Ferodo 1000

 The 1979 Hardie-Ferodo 1000 was the 20th running of the Bathurst 1000 touring car race.
 It was held on 30 September 1979, at the Mount Panorama Circuit just outside Bathurst.
 The race was open to cars eligible to the locally developed CAMS Group C touring car regulations with four engine capacity based classes.

 Peter Brock and Jim Richards won their second successive Bathurst 1000 driving a Holden Dealer Team A9X SS Hatchback Torana.
 Brock and Richards won the race by a record six laps, beating the old winning margin of 2 laps set in 1975 with Brock setting the lap record of 2:21.1 on the last lap of the 6.172 km long circuit.
 It was Brock's fourth and Richards second win.
 Brock's win put him equal on most wins with Harry Firth, Bob Jane and his longtime rival Allan Moffat.
 Toranas swept the podium with Peter Janson and Larry Perkins finishing second ahead of Ralph Radburn and John Smith.

 With Holden ending production of the Torana, 1979 would be the 5th and last Torana victory in the race (all bar 1976 were won by Brock).
 From 1980 Holden's flagship would be the European (Opel Senator) based Commodore.

+The event was notable for the introduction of RaceCam – for the first time anywhere in the world, a camera broadcast live pictures to the race telecast from inside a participating car.
+The camera was mounted on the passenger side of Peter Williamson's Toyota Celica, with Williamson wired for sound and able to talk to the commentary team.